rodrigoalviani/watermark-best-corner/README.md

 A node.js script to calculate the best corner to watermark a image.
 The script uses the color similarity in the region to determine the best corner to the watermark.
+The script will return NorthEast, NorthWest, SouthEast or SouthWest.
+The return could be used in 'gravity' param of imagemagick.

 ***